-Roofing including roof space

-Repair category 2

-Notes The original roof tiles are affected by weathering and moss build up.
-There is some evidence of condensation within the roof space in the form of staining and deterioration to the sarking.
-There is some loose mortar along the ridge.
-Some roofs of a similar age in the area have been re-clad.
+Roofing including roof space Repair category 2 Notes The roof tiles are affected by weathering and moss build up.
+There is some incomplete pvc verge tiling at the rear single storey extension roof.
+There is evidence of past water ingress in the original house roof space in the form of staining.
+Within the roof space above the original house there is some incomplete timber sarking.

 Rainwater fittings

 Repair category 1

-Notes There is vegetation build up in the guttering.
-It should be appreciated it was not raining at the time of inspection and we are

-therefore unable to confirm that all rainwater good joints are watertight.
+Notes There is vegetation in the guttering.
+It should be appreciated it was not raining at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
 It is widely recommended that monitoring of rainwater goods be undertaken particularly in periods of heavy rainfall.